tmr4/py65_65816/README.md

 # Limitations

-* The new 65C816 device is largely untested.
+1. The new 65C816 device is largely untested.
 I plan to update it as I work on supporting hardware and code.
 Use at your own risk.
+Some know issues:

+* ROL and ROR haven't been updated for a 16 bit accumulator.
+* Extra cycle counts haven't been considered for any new to 65816 opcodes.
+* ADC and SBC in decimal mode are likely invalid in 16 bit.
+* Native mode hasn't been tested outside of bank 0.
+Assume it will fail for this until it is tested.
+Currently only 3 banks of memory are modeled, by py65 default, but this can easily be changed.
+* The simulation is meant to emulate the actual W65C816.
+Modelling so far has been based on the 65816 Programming Manual only.
+I intend to test at least some code against the W65C265SXB development board.
+* Currently no way to break to the py65 monitor.
+* Register wrapping of Direct page addressing modes need tested.

-* While Liara Forth runs in py65 with the new 65C816 device, it isn't hard to make it crash.
+2. While Liara Forth runs in py65 with the new 65C816 device, it isn't hard to make it crash.
 I believe this is due to my code, rather than Liara Forth, even though it is marked as an ALPHA version.
+Liara Forth runs entirely in bank 0.
+There is no way to break to the monitor since Liara Forth was designed to run on hardware only.
+It can only be ended with a control-C.

-* I've successfully run a non-interrupt version of my own 6502 Forth in the new 65C816 device in emulation mode.
+3. I've successfully run a non-interrupt version of my own 6502 Forth in the new 65C816 device in emulation mode.
 This isn't surprising since much of the code comes from py65 6502 and 65C02 devices.
 I expect an interrupt version of it will run as well, but I haven't tested this.
 I expect that many 6502 programs will run in emulation mode.
 Note however, that there are differences between the 65C816 operating in emulation mode and the 6502/65C02 that could cause problems with your program.